brugr9/Heartbeat53/README.md

 * ACC &mdash; Acceleration
 * BLE &mdash; Bluetooth Low Energy
-* bpm &mdash; Beats per Minute
 * ECG &mdash; Electrocardiogram
-* HR &mdash; Heart Rate
-* HRM &mdash; Heart Rate Monitor
-* HRV &mdash; Heart Rate Variability
-* IBI &mdash; Interbeat Interval
 * IoT &mdash; Internet of Things
 * LSL &mdash; LabStreamingLayer
 * M2M &mdash; Machine to Machine
 * PIE &mdash; Play-in-Editor
 * PoC &mdash; Proof-of-Concept
-* RRI &mdash; RR Interval
 * SCCN &mdash; Swartz Center for Computational Neuroscience
 * UCSD &mdash; University of California, San Diego
 * UE &mdash; Unreal Engine

-<div style='page-break-after: always'></div>

-### Glossary

-#### HRM &ndash; RR Interval

-The RR interval RRI is an interbeat interval IBI, more precisely the time elapsed between two successive R-waves of the QRS signal on the electrocardiogram, in milliseconds [ms] (cp.
-[10] and [11]).

-#### HRM &ndash; Heart Rate Variability

-In a healthy person, the heart does not beat with a fixed frequency, i.e. with a resting pulse of, for example, 60 heartbeats per minute, each beat does not occur after exactly one second or 1000 milliseconds.
-Fluctuations of 30 to 100 milliseconds in the heartbeat sequence occur as a natural mode of operation of the heart.

-> *Heart rate variability (HRV) is the amount by which the time interval between successive heartbeats (interbeat interval, IBI) varies from beat to beat.
-The magnitude of this variability is small (measured in milliseconds), and therefore, assessment of HRV requires specialized measurement devices and accurate analysis tools.
-Typically HRV is extracted from an electrocardiogram (ECG) measurement by measuring the time intervals between successive heartbeats [...].*
-*Heart rate variability in healthy individuals is strongest during rest, whereas during stress and physical activity HRV is decreased.
-The magnitude of heart rate variability is different between individuals.
-High HRV is commonly linked to young age, good physical fitness, and good overall health.*
-(Kubios, cp.
-[12]).

 <div style='page-break-after: always'></div>